Dipsacus pilosus aka Small Teasel

 Small Teasel, Shepherd's Rod, Small Teazle

-How to care for Small Teasel
+How difficult is it to take care of Small Teasel

 Even if you don't have a green thumb, you can successfully care for Small Teasel due to its easy-going nature.